timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-6.md

 #### Treasure

 Udhask's skeleton appears to be reaching under the stone bed.
 A character who searches under the bed and succeeds on a DC 15 Wisdom (Perception) check finds a hidden compartment in the floor.
-Within the compartment is a rotted pouch containing six 100 gp gems and a <fetch-data type="item">potion of invisibility</fetch-data>.
+Within the compartment is a rotted pouch containing six 100 gp gems and a <wc-fetch type="item">potion of invisibility</wc-fetch>.

 #### Development